 Note: This exercise does not need to take long; look at it as a brainstorming session and write down any and all possibilities that you come up with.
 You can reorganize them or scratch them from the list later.
-This exercise is also more helpful if you are tracking your income with a tool such as Quicken or an online money management tool.
+This exercise is also more helpful if you are tracking your income with a tool such as Quicken or a similar app, or an online money management tool.

 Determine Financial Strengths

 A financial strength can be anything that positively reinforces your current financial situation or helps you get closer to achieving the goals you made in your financial mission statement.
 Areas to examine closely include not only income and debt but positive monthly cash flow, too.

 Helpful questions: What are the strong areas of your finances?
 Do you have a positive monthly cash flow?
 Are you paying extra on your debts?
 Are you debt free?
 Did your income recently increase?